onc-healthit/eLTSS-reference-implementation/README.md

 # eLTSS-Reference-Implementation

+## Overview

 This initiative is an ONC-CMS partnership focusing on the identification and harmonization of electronic standards that can enable the creation, exchange and re-use of interoperable service plans for use by health care and community-based long-term services and supports providers, payers and the individuals they serve.
 These plans can help to improve the coordination of health and social services that support an individual’s mental and physical health.

+## Reference Implementation

-This reference implementation is for the eLTSS FHIR Implementation Guide (IG) Release 1 - US Realm.
+The eLTSS Reference Implementation supports the establishment of an eLTSS FHIR R4 server which implements the eLTSS FHIR Implementation Guide (Electronic Long-Term Services and Supports (eLTSS) Release 1 - US Realm FHIR Implementation Guide http://hl7.org/fhir/us/eltss/) and provides five eLTSS sample data bundles for testing.

 ## Prerequisite Requirements:
 1. Windows Server 2012 or newer on dedicated server